MLevi29/trilha-python/README.md

 ----------------------
 In english:

-The 'Python track' is an important step for new members of [For_code](https://www.instagram.com/forcodeufrj/), teh computer science league at [UFRJ](https://ufrj.br/) (Federal University of Rio de Janeiro).
+The 'Python track' is an important step for new members of [For_code](https://www.instagram.com/forcodeufrj/), the computer science league at [UFRJ](https://ufrj.br/) (Federal University of Rio de Janeiro).
 Everyone participates, regardless of their role in the league.

 Even though I already have good knowledge of Python, the exercises are helping me to reinforce my Pythons skills and apply new knowledge.
 I've been having a lot of fun.